Gutsy Sweden dig deep to frustrate under-pressure Spain

 It’s not a disastrous start, for Enrique but the pressure will build if Spain don’t produce more on Saturday when they face Poland in the same stadium in Seville; especially if Sweden managed to beat Slovakia 24 hours earlier in St Petersburg.

-A defeat or a draw for Spain in that scenario would leave them bottom of Group E going into the final fixture against the Slovaks; and that is surely unthinkable.
+A defeat for Spain in that scenario would leave them bottom of Group E going into the final fixture against the Slovaks; and that is surely unthinkable.

 Spain: Simon, Marcos Llorente, Laporte, Pau Torres, Jordi Alba, Koke (Ruiz 87), Rodri (Thiago 66), Gonzalez, Ferran Torres (Oyarzabal 74), Morata (Sarabia 66), Olmo (Gerard 74)